mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

   One may grant programmatic access to MongoDB Atlas by creating a Programmatic API key with access to a organization and project(s).
   Programmatic API Keys:
-  - Have two parts, a public key and a private key
+  - Has two parts, a public key and a private key
   - Cannot be used to log into Atlas through the user interface
   - Must be granted appropriate roles to complete required tasks
   - Must belong to one organization, but may be granted access to any number of projects in that organization.
-  - May have an IP whitelist configured and some capabilities may require a whitelist to be configured (these are noted in the MongoDB Atlas API documentation).
+  - May have an IP whitelist configured and some capabilities may require a whitelist to be configured (these are noted in the MongoDB Atlas API documentation: [whitelist](https://docs.atlas.mongodb.com/reference/api/apiKeys-org-whitelist-create/)).

   Most Secrets Engines must be configured in advance before they can perform their functions.
 These steps are usually completed by an operator or configuration management tool.

   ~> **Notice:** Even though the path above is `atlas/config/root`, do not use your MongoDB Atlas root account credentials.
 Instead generate a dedicated user or role.

 1. Create a Vault role for a Programmatic API key by mapping a Programmatic API key role(s) to a organization or project in MongoDB Atlas.
-- If the key/role is for the MongoDB Atlas Organization level use organization_id with the appropriate Id and roles
+- If the key/role is for the MongoDB Atlas Organization level use `organization_id` with the appropriate ID and roles
-- If the key/role is for the MongoDB Atlas Project level use project_id with the appropriate Id and roles
+- If the key/role is for the MongoDB Atlas Project level use `project_id` with the appropriate ID and roles

-~> **Notice:** Programmatic API keys can belong to only one Organization but can belong to one or more Projects.
+~> **Notice:** Programmatic API keys can belong to only one Organization but also can belong to a project.
 An examples:

 ```bash
 $ vault write mongodbatlas/roles/test \